Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

       alt = "Confidence_Interval_Plot"
       style="width:500"/>

-Most of the data resides in the same confidence interval in the two samples, implying that both samples came from the same population.
+Most of the data reside in the same confidence interval in the two samples, implying that both training and testing data came from the same population.

 Let's create a hypothesis test to check if DL airline flights delay more than UA airline flights.

-In this case, we have two hypothesis:
+In this case, we have two hypotheses:

 * H0 = There are no significant differences between DL and UA delays (delay mean differences equal to zero).
 Null Hypothesis.
 * H1 = Delta flights delay more than those in UA (delay mean differences greater than zero).
 Alternative Hypothesis.

-To test both hypothesis we can use the **T Test**.
+To test both Hypotheses,  we can use the T-Test.

-The **T Test** was developed by William Sealy Gosset in 1908.
-He used a pseudo name "Student" due to confidentiality matters, required by his employer (Guiness brewery) who considered the use of statistic in the quality maintenance a competitive advantage.
-The t test has several variations and can be used to compare two (and only two) means and its variations are related to the hypothesis to be tested.
+William Sealy Gosset developed the T-Test in 1908.
+He used a pseudo name "Student" due to confidentiality matters, required by his employer (Guinness brewery) for who the use of statistics in the quality maintenance was considered a competitive advantage.
+The t-test has several variations and can be used to compare two (and only two) means with its variations related to the hypotheses to be tested.

 <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Statistical_Analysis_With_R:Hypothesis_Test/Images/William_Sealy_Gosset.jpg"
       alt = "William Sealy Gosset"
       style="width:600;height:300px;" />

-In R, we can use the function *t.test()* from *stats* package to test both hypothesis.
-If DL mean is greater than UA or if both means are equal.
+In R, we can use the function t.test() from the stats package to test both hypotheses.

 ``` r
 > t.test(sample_DL$arr_delay, sample_UA$arr_delay, alternative = "greater")